ElsieMay/12_Homework_Employee_Tracker/README.md

 ## Description

-The motivation was to creata a company's content management system using Node.js, Inquirer and MySQL.
+The motivation was to create a company's content management system using Node.js, Inquirer and MySQL.

 I learnt about using node js, MySQL, Inquirer, promises, seeding databases, creating schemas and much more.